Showcasing Scotland Summer Reception and MP Awards

 With such a large intake of newly elected Scottish MPs, who has quietly made their mark as a political star in the making?

-• Torcuil Crichton – A passionate champion of the Highlands and Islands, this new MP doesn’t just bring that much needed representation to the parliament, he brings style, eloquence and a distinctive voice.
+• Torcuil Crichton MP – A passionate champion of the Highlands and Islands, this new MP doesn’t just bring that much needed representation to the parliament, he brings style, eloquence and a distinctive voice.

-• Angus MacDonald – A newly elected politician who brings a depth of business experience and energy to the parliament which has already born fruit for constituents.
+• Angus MacDonald MP – A newly elected politician who brings a depth of business experience and energy to the parliament which has already born fruit for constituents.

 Speech of the Year